exasol/public-knowledgebase/Database-Features/script-language-implementation-builtin_python-is-not-supported-anymore.md

 ## Problem

-After the upgrade of Exasol cluster to 7.1.20 and higher the following UDF
+After the upgrade of Exasol cluster to 7.1.20 and higher the following Python-UDF

 ```SQL
 --/